 Local SEO allows businesses to market their content to their target local communities.
 Through local SEO, businesses can rank higher on SERPs when location specific keywords are used.

-Those search engine bots mentioned earlier can recognise relevant information from listings pages, social media pages and websites, to offer more insightful help that best meet the needs of a searcher.
+Those search engine bots mentioned earlier, can recognise relevant information from listings pages, social media pages and websites, to offer more insightful results that best match a searchers query.

 Why is local SEO important?